Note

 join

-to bring together the Advisor recommendations raised about any Connected Machine agents identified as out of date, and Hybrid Computer machines to filter out any agent that haven't communicated with Azure over a period of time.
+to bring together the Advisor recommendations raised about any Connected Machine agents identified as out of date, and Hybrid Computer machines to filter out any agent that hasn't communicated with Azure over a period of time.

 AdvisorResources